Henderson Police Citizens Academy Accepting Applications

-The Henderson Police Department is now accepting applications for the upcoming 13-week Citizens' Academy to give residents a unique insight into the life and training of a Henderson Police officer.
-The application deadline is April 10.
-The class meets each Tuesday from 6 p.m. until 9 p.m. at the Main Station at 223 Lead Street.
+The Henderson Police Department Citizens Academy is a 14-week program giving residents a unique insight into the life and training of a Henderson Police officer.
+The next class will begin February 2017.
+Class meets each Monday from 6 p.m. until 9 p.m. at the Main Police Station at 223 Lead St.

 How To Apply